 Safe, Accelerated Detoxification for Norco Addiction

 Waismann Method Medical detoxication offers a wide variety of medical options for Norco addiction treatment .
 Our most sought treatment is W Method of Rapid Detox, withdrawal symptoms are minimized and occur while the patient sleeps lightly under sedation in a hospital.
 Our safe and humane treatment cleanses opiates from patients’ opiate receptors, allowing them to become drug free in a matter of days.
 This is significantly less time than what other detox and rehabilitation programs require.
 Many facilities make patients stay for a minimum of 30-90 days.
 We know you didn’t intend to develop an addiction to Norco.
 It just happens, sometimes sneaking up on patients quickly.
 That’s why we never impose guilt, shame or blame during your stay.
 We also know that many patients don’t have several weeks or months to dedicate to Norco detox.
-Our accelerated detox program will get you back to the life you want to live in a safe, comfortable and humane way.
-And patients can choose to stay longer at our Domus Retreat aftercare facility to continue their journey to recovery and take advantage of our team of opiate dependency specialists.
+Our accelerated detox program will get you back to the life you want to live in a safe, comfortable and humane way usually within a week.
+We include a few more days at our exclusive recovery center Domus Retreat, to continue their journey to recovery and take advantage of our team of opiate dependency specialists.